 Planning for future technological needs and office expansion is essential for maintaining a dynamic and efficient workspace.
 Scalability ensures that the office can adapt to new developments without requiring significant overhauls.

 One key recommendation is to use modular designs for easy upgrades.
 Modular furniture and infrastructure allow for seamless additions and reconfigurations as the business grows.
-This approach not only saves money in the long run but also minimises disruption during transitions.
+This approach saves money in the long run and minimises disruption during transitions.

 For instance, modular workstations can be easily reconfigured to accommodate more employees or new equipment, ensuring that the office space remains functional and up-to-date.